Shodo Daisuki Episode 19

 Shimauchi 09:25

-and finally, a cloth.
-It’s used to wipe away dirt or seal paste.
+Finally, a cloth.
+It’s useful for wiping off dirt or seal paste.

-Tissues are fine, but a cloth is better.
+Tissues can work too, but having a cloth is best.

 Shimauchi 09:40